Harley Academy

 Cases were considered both for and against:

-• voluntary registration of aesthetics practitioners
+• Voluntary registration of aesthetics practitioners

-• mandatory registration of aesthetics practitioners
+• Mandatory registration of aesthetics practitioners

-• standards and requirements necessary for registration.
+• Standards and requirements necessary for registration.

 The APPG concluded that it is presently “not minded to recommend a mandatory register of practitioners and sees the priority for Government action to be putting in place nationally set standards and a framework for the required public safety, training and qualification of practitioners, which can be enforced via other avenues.”